Xunnamius/projector-pipeline/ARCHITECTURE.md

 **Revert Commits Are Always Released**

 [All reverts are treated as patches and immediately released][3] no matter the type of the reverted commit.
-This means **commits that were reverted will appear in [CHANGELOG.md][41] even if they didn't trigger an earlier release**.
+This means commits that were reverted will appear in [CHANGELOG.md][41] even if they didn't trigger an earlier release.
 This also means **reverting a commit that introduced a breaking change will only trigger a patch release** unless the revert commit itself also includes `BREAKING CHANGE:` in its message body.

 If a push includes only revert commits (and `BREAKING CHANGE:` or an alternative is not present in the top commit's message body), **the result is always a patch